planetterp/PlanetTerp/STYLE.md

 )
 ```

-If any of the subexpressions get too long, the arguments should be put on their own line to save a few characters:
+If any of the subexpressions get too long, the arguments can be put on their own line to save a few characters:

 ```python
 # before